TODAY: Gov. DeSantis to decide fate of bill that would ban social media for many kids in Florida

-TALLAHASSEE, Fla. — Florida lawmakers pass ban on social media for kids under 16 despite constitutional concerns

-Friday is the deadline for Gov. Ron DeSantis to sign a social media bill.
+TALLAHASSEE, Fla. — Friday is the deadline for Gov. Ron DeSantis to sign a proposed social media bill.

 ▶ WATCH CHANNEL 9 EYEWITNESS NEWS